-Only regret we had … not bringing our drone to fly.
-We are very law abiding, rule following drone flyers, and it looks like you can freely fly your drone here, which had we brought it, we would have.
+The only regret we had … not bringing our drone to fly.
+We are very law-abiding, rule-following drone flyers, and it looks like you can freely fly your drone here, which had we brought it, we would have.

-Have you ever taken a tour of the Antebellm Homes in Natchez?
-We enjoyed a beautiful tour of a couple of them, and found the historical stories really interesting.
+Have you ever taken a tour of the antebellum homes in Natchez?
+We enjoyed a beautiful tour of a couple of them and found the historical stories really interesting.
 You can get information on all the homes at the welcome center in Natchez.